 Bitterroot River The Bitterroot has dropped and cleared up to give us yet another viable option in may.
 The flows are still up so focusing on softer water and side channels.
 We have been seeing a few stoneflies and a few fish eating them but…2

 WHAT’S THE FLOW?
 You hear it constantly this time of year.
-“What’s the flow at Bell Crossing?”
+“What’s the flow at Bell Crossing on the Bitterroot River?”
 “Oh crap, it came up 300cfs!”
 “Hey, it only came up 300 cfs.”
 What does it all mean?
-Where are these people getting this information?
-It all starts…0
+Where are these people getting this…0

 Bitterroot River Big and muddy.
 Focus on where tributaries come in and create a clear seem downstream.
 Blackfoot River Big and muddy.
 Focus on where tributaries come in and create a clear seem downstream.
 Clark Fork River Big and muddy.
 Focus on where…0